This is a temporary, part-time contract position.

 ● produce actionable recommendations to improve conditions for Quebec artists and arts organizations.

-● Identify and recruit potential partners and sponsors
+● Work with Project Manager to engage potential partners and sponsors

 ● Assist in communication and promotion of activities

-● Prepare agendas, activities, and documentation for March 2019 summit
+● Assist in preparing agendas, activities, and documentation for March 2019 summit

 ● Strong familiarity with Quebec arts and culture sector, particularly English-speaking arts communities